qwykx/p3s-dynamic-client-ip-password-spraying/HTTP-Proxy/Tutorial.md

 ## Learn how to

 * bypass common intrusion prevention systems used for web services
-* setup Tor and use it within python
+* crawl and use free proxies for HTTP requests
 * perform a password spraying attack on an HTTP service

 ## Tasks

 * Task 1: Analyze the behavior of Fail2Ban
 * Task 2: Analyze the Challenge
-* Task 3: Tor installation and setup
+* Task 3: Proxy Crawling
 * Task 4: Password Spraying using Python

 ## Preparation